async-graphql/async-graphql/docs/en/src/extensions_inner_working.md

 }
 ```

 As you have seen, a `Middleware` is only a function calling the next function at the end, but we could also do a middleware with the `next.run` function at the start.
-This is where it's becoming tricky: depending on where you put your logics and where is the `next.run` call, your logic won't have the same execution order.
+This is where it's becoming tricky: depending on where you put your logic and where is the `next.run` call, your logic won't have the same execution order.

 Depending on your logic code, you'll want to process it before or after the `next.run` call.
-If you need more information about middlewares, there are a lot of things in the web.
+If you need more information about middlewares, there are a lot of things on the web.

 ## Processing of a query